Spin-fluctuation-mediated chiral $d+id'$-wave superconductivity in the $\alpha$-$\mathcal{T}_3$ lattice with an incipient flat band: Results of the many-body calculations

 Note that the BdG Hamiltonian $H_{\rm BdG}(\bm{k})$ possesses particle--hole symmetry, so its eigenvalues always appear in positive and negative pairs.
 By solving the BdG equation and Eq.~(\ref{eq:Delta_self-consistent}) self-consistently starting from an initial guess of $\Delta(\bm{k})$, a nonzero solution for $\Delta(\bm{k})$ is obtained when the system is in a superconducting state.

 In Fig.~\ref{fig:BdG_plot}, we present the results of the self-consistent calculation of the pairing potential $\Delta(\bm{k})$ for $\alpha = 1$ (dice lattice).
 The chemical potential, temperature, and on-site Coulomb interaction are set to $\mu/t = -1$ (quarter-filling), $T/t = 0.01$, and $U/t = 4$, respectively.
 The Fermi level lies at the van Hove singularity (vHS).
+We note that the results presented below remain qualitatively unchanged for chemical potentials near quarter filling, apart from differences in the transition temperature ($T_{\rm c}$).
 Figure~\ref{fig:BdG_plot}(a) shows the pairing potentials obtained for two representative parameter sets of the nearest-neighbor attractive interactions $V_{\rm AB}$, $V_{\rm BC}$, and $V_{\rm CA}$.
 In the case of $V_{\rm AB}=V_{\rm BC}=V_{\rm CA}$, the AB and BC components of $\Delta(\bm{k})$ have larger amplitudes, whereas for $V_{\rm CA}\gg V_{\rm AB},V_{\rm BC}$, the CA component dominates.
 Interestingly, when transformed into the band representation based on Eq.~(\ref{eq:orb2band}), these two parameter sets yield distinct phase structures.
 For the ($--$) component, the phase winds once around the $\textrm{K}$($\textrm{K}'$) point for $V_{\rm AB}=V_{\rm BC}=V_{\rm CA}$, whereas it winds twice for $V_{\rm CA}\gg V_{\rm AB},V_{\rm BC}$.
 Figure~\ref{fig:BdG_plot}(b) schematically illustrates these features.
 Indeed, these two states belong to different topological phases, characterized by the distinct total Chern numbers, defined as